We probably don't need to oversell the importance of trust. It's the foundation of most — if not all — relationships, personal and professional.

 The manager of a team must model psychological safety to establish a psychologically safe environment, but the entire team needs to participate.

-For example, if someone makes a mistake and there’s even a team reaction of “Why did you do that?” fear may subconsciously take hold of team members and the entire team’s trust in each other will begin to fade.
+For example, if someone makes a mistake and there's even a team reaction of “Why did you do that?” fear may subconsciously take hold of team members and the entire team's level of trust in each other will begin to fade.

 So, how does a manager or leader begin to build trust at work?
 Here six approaches to consider:

 1. Give employees more autonomy: Paul Zak's 2001 research tied oxytocin boosts to “intentions of trust” being perceived.
 In sum, then:

 Zak’s research team showed that all you need to do to get someone’s oxytocin to go up is “give someone a sign of trust.”
 Trusting other people means you’re there for them, but that can only happen if everyone is consistently on the same page.

 Zak has also noted:

 The best precursor to communication is to give people autonomy over their work.
 It sounds counterintuitive, but it shows employees that their managers trust them, and this sign of trust in the workplace also helps to keep people happy at work.
 That’s key to retaining your employees.

 What we've learned here, is the science behind retention involves increasing autonomy over one's work.
 That makes sense; very few of us actively want to be micromanaged.
 On a team, this is a bit more nuanced.
 You should give the overall team autonomy over what they're doing, how they will communicate, how often they will check-in, etc. Each team member can have autonomy over their section of work, but you need to ensure that team members are not working in individual silos.
 They need to be consistently checking in with one another on the team's shared goals and objectives.